 IMMA & Niall Sweeney present – Chorus of Chlorologia a magical night with special guests

 We kick off in the formal gardens for the first of our celebrations, IMMA and Niall Sweeney proudly presents Chorus of Chlorologia.
-For one magical night only, we bring together unique and visionary voices of writer and performer Dylan Coburn Gray; comic performer and improvisor Cian Austin Jesus Kinsella; philosopher Dr Noel Kavanagh; singer and song writer Tolü Makay; national treasure Panti, and some other surprises.
-Chlorologia Queens of Allegory & Disguise call all fantastical creatures to join us, to dress up, to be present, to have some mischievous fun over a drink within the ambience of our historical garden
+For one magical night only, we bring together unique and visionary voices of writer and performer Dylan Coburn Gray; comic performer and improvisor Cian Austin Jesus Kinsella; philosopher Dr Noel Kavanagh; singer and song writer Tolü Makay; national treasure Panti, and Irish traditional singers and players Varo.
+Chlorologia Queens of Allegory & Disguise call all fantastical creatures to join us, to dress up, to be present, to have some mischievous fun over a drink within the ambience of our historical garden.

 Y O U N G F O S S I L LIVE